middleman/middlemanapp.com/source/basics/build_and_deploy.html.markdown

 we present our very own solution for this here.
-Feel free to search the web or look at our [extension directory](https://directory.middlemanapp.com/#/extensions/deployment) for more alternatives to deploy `middleman`.
-If you are an author of a deployment tool suitable to deploy `middleman`, please make a PR [here](https://directory.middlemanapp.com/#/extensions/deployment).
+Feel free to search the web or look at our [extension directory](https://directory.middlemanapp.com/#/extensions/deployment) for more alternatives to deploy Middleman.
+If you are an author of a deployment tool suitable to deploy Middleman, please make a PR [here](https://directory.middlemanapp.com/#/extensions/deployment).

 A very handy tool to deploy a build is [`middleman-deploy`](https://github.com/middleman-contrib/middleman-deploy).
-It can deploy a site via rsync, ftp, sftp, or git.
+It can deploy a site via rsync, FTP, SFTP, or Git.

 ```bash
 $ middleman build [--clean]